-- v.
-After receiving DOE CIP approval or if criteria in (g)(2)(iii) was met, Contractors may make minor shifts of up to 10% of approved CIP funds by employment category (e.g., Scientist/Engineer, Admin, Exempt, Non-Exempt) without obtaining approval. - vi.
-Individual compensation actions for the top Contractor official (e.g., laboratory director/plant manager or equivalent) and Key Personnel not included in the CIP.
-For those Key Personnel included in the CIP, DOE will approve salaries upon the initial contract award and when Key Personnel are replaced during the life of the contract.
+Individual compensation actions for the top contractor official (e.g., laboratory director/plant manager or equivalent and key personnel not included in the CIP).
+For those key personnel included in the CIP, DOE will approve salaries upon the initial contract award and when key personnel are replaced during the life of the contract.
 DOE will have access to all individual salary reimbursements.
-This access is provided for transparency; DOE will not approve individual salary actions (except as previously stated). - (3) The Contracting Officer's approval of individual compensation actions will be required only for the top Contractor official (e.g., laboratory director/plant manager or equivalent) and Key Personnel as stated (g)(2)(vi) above.
-The base salary reimbursement level for the top Contractor official establishes the maximum allowable base salary reimbursement under the contract.
+This access is provided for transparency; DOE will not approve individual salary actions (except as previously indicated).

+The Contracting Officer's approval of individual compensation actions will be required only for the top contractor official (e.g., laboratory director/plant manager or equivalent) and key personnel as indicated in the above paragraph.
+The base salary reimbursement level for the top contractor official establishes the maximum allowable salary reimbursement under the contract.
 Unusual circumstances may require a deviation for an individual on a case-by-case basis.
-Any such deviations must be approved by the Contracting Officer. - (4) Subject to the Hanford Site Severance Pay Plans, severance pay is not payable to an employee under this Contract if the employee: - (i) Voluntarily separates, resigns or retires from employment, - (ii) Is offered comparable employment with a successor/replacement Contractor, - (iii) Is offered comparable employment with a parent or affiliated company, or - (iv) Is discharged for cause. - (5) Service Credit for purposes of determining severance pay does not include any period of prior service for which severance pay has been previously paid through a DOE cost reimbursement contract.
+Any such deviation must be approved by the Contracting Officer.

+- (3) Subject to the Hanford Site Severance Pay Plans, severance pay is not payable to an employee under this Contract if the employee: - (i) Voluntarily separates, resigns or retires from employment, - (ii) Is offered comparable employment with a successor/replacement contractor, - (iii) Is offered comparable employment with a parent or affiliated company, or - (iv) Is discharged for cause. - (4) Service credit for purposes of determining severance pay does not include any period of prior service for which severance pay has been previously paid through a DOE cost reimbursement contract.